ant-design/ant-design/components/modal/index.en-US.md

 > <Modal key={this.state.newKey} visible={this.state.visible} />
 > ```

-> Another way is to conditionally mount modal
+> Another way is to conditionally mount modal.

 > ```jsx
 > {this.state.visible && <Modal visible={true} />}